ceej7/CPP-Rev/README.md

       //TODO:
       #endif
       ```
+      - Note: the macro's scope is within the single file and preprocessed
+      - Thus: it prevents multi defining in single file not in the whole proj
+      - Alternative
+        ```C++
+        #pragma once
+        ```
    2. However, consider the another file `addB.cpp` with `add` function.
    3. Link Error: multiple `add` function.------->Solution : `namespace`
       - `main.cpp`